I might be the perfect person to guide you through Prague, granting three days of awe. Why so? Because I’m an unusual kind of local.

 She was the long-lost daughter coming home to the fatherland.

-I was the visitor from the wealthy, capitalist west.
+I was a visitor from the wealthy, capitalist west.
 The one that spoke Czech, albeit, with this weird German accent.

 I felt deceived, defeated, disarmed.